 Within the Trigger area on the left, choose ‘Clicks a link.'
 Then, you'll see the following screen to create your new link trigger.

 Name your trigger (though names are optional, I highly recommend giving it a name) and specify a destination URL (where the user will be brought after clicking).

-On the right hand side of the screen under ‘Action', select what you want to happen whenever a user clicks on that link.
+Under ‘Action,' select what you want to happen whenever a user clicks on that link on the right-hand side of the screen.

 This is incredibly powerful.
-With just a click of a link, ConvertKit allows bloggers to assign subscribers to tags, forms and sequences quickly and easily.
+ConvertKit allows bloggers to assign subscribers to tags, forms, and sequences quickly and easily with just a click of a link.

-To actually use the link trigger, simply select it when you're placing a link in your email (ConvertKit calls these emails “broadcasts”).
-Notice the ‘Link Triggers' drop down box on the right of the URL:
+To actually use the link trigger, select it when placing a link in your email (ConvertKit calls these emails “broadcasts”).
+Notice the ‘Link Triggers' drop-down box on the right of the URL:

 You might not realize it, but companies use link triggers all the time.